Ultra99999999999/Ultra-s-CFRU-n-DPE-Expansions-Patch/README.md

 # Ultra-s-CFRU-n-DPE-Expansions-Patch
-A rombase for Pokémon Fire red based on Cfru and Dpe Expansions a fork from Cfru/Dpe made by Shiny Miner and his Team
+A Rom Base for Pokémon Fire Red based on Cfru and Dpe Expansions that is designed to be used with Hex Maniac Advance program.

+CFRU and DPE are forks from Cfru/Dev Builds

+## UCDEP adds:

+Pokémon up to Gen 9 Pokemon(LZA Megas are not included, you need to add them yourself)

+Moves up to Gen 9

+Abilities up to Gen 9

+New Battle Engine, that includes Megas, Dynamaxing, Terastall and others

+Fairy and Stellar Types

-## DPE Expansion:
+### DPE Expansion:
 https://github.com/Shiny-Miner/Dynamic-Pokemon-Expansion-Gen-9
-## CFRU Expansion:
+### CFRU Expansion:
 https://github.com/Shiny-Miner/CFRU-expansion

 # Credits: